allegro/allegro.tech/_posts/2015-10-06-mini-rant-gambling-at-work.md

 project secured IBM’s position as a software and hardware giant for many years.

 At Allegro, on a much smaller scale, our own [Rubikon project](/2015/02/Evolution-of-our-platform-architecture.html) is a similar kind of gamble, reflected even in its name.
-We are rewriting a huge and profitable system to a different architecture and a completely different software stack.
+We are rewriting and redesigning a huge and profitable system to a different architecture and a completely different software stack.
 We believe that the cost of this huge technological change is justified in the long term.
 Time will show whether we were right.

 We are now also going through a large organisational change.
 All teams on which we used to work, sometimes for years, are being disbanded and new teams are being created.
 We are trying hard to make sure that no one can go on doing their business as usual.
 Clearly, this is